Fowlers Bay, South Australia: Heritage listings

-It is feared that climate change might be exacerbating their movement owing to the added stress on the vegetation caused by aridity.
-The CSIRO has estimated that rainfall will decline by around 30 per cent in the region by 2100, which will impact the plant life significantly and affect their ability to hold the dunes.

-For several years before and including 2021, residents of the town have been working to stabilise the dunes by planting new vegetation such as boobialla trees and other native plants, and the South Australian Government approved funds to help pay for the revegetation of the ridge that causes the greatest risk to the town.

 Climate

 Fowlers Bay has a cool semi-arid climate (Köppen BSk), with moderating influences from the Great Australian Bight.
 Summers are typically warm to very warm and almost rainless, although when hot northerly winds from the interior occur extreme heat may result.
 Winters are pleasant, although often windy, and damp though not wet.
 Three-fifths of the meagre annual rainfall of around 300 mm typically occurs between May and August, but only three months have ever exceeded 115 mm: June 1890 with 169.1 mm, August 1915 with 122.5 mm and May 1956 with 130.8 mm.
 The wettest year has been 1890 with 505.8 mm and the driest 1959 with 89.1 mm.
 The highest recorded temperature was 48.4 C and the lowest −3.2 C.